-Other Impacts
+Other Impacts on the Private Sector

-H.R.
-333 also contains many provisions that would benefit creditors.
-Most significant for creditors are provisions that would shift debtors from chapter 7 to chapter 13 and provisions that would expand the types of debts that would be nondischargeable.
+S. 256 also contains many provisions that would benefit creditors.
+Most significant for creditors are provisions that are expected to shift some debtors from chapter 7 to chapter 13 bankruptcy proceedings and provisions that would expand the types of debts that would be nondischargeable.
 By expanding the types of debts that are nondischargeable, some creditors would continue to receive payments on debts that would be discharged under current law.
-Means-testing in the bankruptcy system would result in more individuals being required to seek relief under chapter 13 rather than chapter 7.
+Means-testing in the bankruptcy system would likely result in more individuals being required to seek relief under chapter 13 rather than chapter 7.
 Because chapter 13 requires debtors to develop a plan to repay creditors over a specified period, the total pool of funds available for distribution for creditors would likely increase.
 As long as the likelihood of repayment by debtors and the pool of funds increases by an amount greater than the cost to creditors of administering the new bankruptcy code, creditors would be made better off under the bill.